The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Just ‘Ragtag’ Mercenaries?

 Some academics dismiss the Habiru as insignificant brigands or mercenaries.
-In The Bible Unearthed, Prof. Israel Finkelstein and Neil Asher Silberman describe the Habiru as “outlaws or brigands” and as “soldiers for hire.”
+In The Bible Unearthed: Archaeology’s New Vision of Ancient Israel and the Origin of its Sacred Texts, Prof. Israel Finkelstein and Neil Asher Silberman describe the Habiru as “outlaws or brigands” and as “soldiers for hire.”
 The authors note, “In one case they are even reported to be present in Egypt itself as hired laborers working on government building projects.”

 Finkelstein and Silberman allow that “[i]t is possible that the phenomenon of the Apiru may have been remembered in later centuries and thus incorporated into the biblical narratives.”
 Still, they describe the “ragtag Apiru bands” as being more akin to the “outlaw chief David and his band of mighty men roaming in the Hebron hills and the Judean desert.”

 A belief that the Habiru were a largely insignificant, ragtag group of brigands that occasionally pilfered Canaanite towns and incited domestic rebellions is relatively common.
-Yet it stands in stark contrast to the text inscribed on clay tablets by the Canaanite kings who witnessed the Habiru in person!
+Yet it stands in stark contrast to the words of the Canaanite kings who witnessed the Habiru in person!

 Amarna letter EA 161, from Aziru, leader of the Amurru (Amorites)